 The loss of face-to-face communication is significant.
 You’re forced into leaner communication channels that just don’t have the same fidelity.
-The more you rely on text-based forms like email or messaging, the bigger the problem becomes.
+The more you rely on lean, text-based forms like email or messaging, the bigger the problem becomes.
 With stress levels running high (see point #1), the likelihood of you getting the tone wrong or your audience interpreting your intentions incorrectly is high.

 To reset, spend more time planning your communications before you transmit them.
 (And by spending more time, I’m suggesting 30 seconds before an email and a couple of minutes before a call or meeting.)
 Ask yourself what you want your audience to know, to think, to feel, and to do differently after you communicate?
 Adjust your content, tone, and communication method to reduce the noise and increase the likelihood that the message will have your desired effect.

 How do I set clear expectations?